finos/open-source-readiness/docs/bok/Activities/Level-3/Culture.md

 - [SBOM](https://en.wikipedia.org/wiki/Software_supply_chain)s: A way of describing the provenance and contents of a software library or package.
 - **LFX**: _tbd._
 - **cauldron.io**: _tbd._
+- Good tooling helps people see the value of the OSPO.
+If the OSPO provides good tooling around (say) License compliance management, this is of real value to the organisation.